Dartvauder/NeuroSandboxWebUI/README.md

 ### SeamlessM4Tv2:

 1) Type (or speak) your request
-2) Select source and target languages
+2) Select source, target and dataset languages
 3) Set up the model according to the parameters you need
 4) Click the `Submit` button to get the translate